Welcome to one of the most fascinating places in Indonesia.

 You can either start the trek from the villages of Senaru or Sembalun.
 I would recommend beggining at Sembalun as the starting point is already 1100 metres high while in Senaru starts at 600 metres high.

-Most of the Indonesian trekers go without a guide carrying their own backpack while the mayority of the foreigners choose a guide tour including porters who will carry the tent, sleeping bag, cooking utensils and food.
+Most of the Indonesian trekers go without a guide carrying their own backpack while the majority of the foreigners choose a guide tour including porters who will carry the tent, sleeping bag, cooking utensils and food.
 The negative part of the tours is that it feels very rushed and if you are not in good shape is very challenging to follow the itinerary.
-Most Indonesian trekers I spoke to hiked in 4 days the distance we did in only 2 days.
+Most Indonesian trekkers hiked in 4 days the distance we did in only 2 days.

 If you go for an organised trip and your priority is climbing to the Summit the best option is doing the 2 days one night trip, while if you want a more scenic view of the National Park the 3 day trek includes the lakes and the hotsprings.